m4ttsch/omscs-notes-notes/operating-systems/thread-design-considerations.md

 When an event occurs, first the mask is checked to determine whether a given interrupt/signal is enabled.
 If the event is enabled, we proceed with the actual handling code.
 If the event is disabled, the interrupt/signal is made pending and will be handled at a later time when the mask changes.

-To solve the deadlock situation, described above, we must disable the interrupt/signal before acquiring the mutex, and re-enable interrupt/signal after releasing the mutex.
+To solve the deadlock situation, described above, we must disable the interrupt/signal before acquiring the mutex, and re-enable the interrupt/signal after releasing the mutex.
 This will ensure that we are never in the handler code when the mutex is locked.

 Once the signal is re-enabled, the pending signal is handled by the handler.

-While an interrupt or signal is pending, other interrupts or signal may also become pending.
+While an interrupt or signal is pending, other interrupts or signals may also become pending.
 Typically the handling routine will only be executed once, so if we want to ensure a signal handling routine is executed more than once, it is not sufficient to just generate the signal more than once.

 ## More on Signal Masks
 Interrupt masks are maintained on a per CPU basis.
 This means that if a mask disables an interrupt, the hardware interrupt routing mechanism will not deliver the interrupt to the CPU.